GeostatsGuy/Resources/README.md

 # Prof. Michael J. Pyrcz, [@GeostatsGuy](https://twitter.com/GeostatsGuy), Resources

+Howdy Folks, I'm Michael Pyrcz, a Professor at The University of Texas at Austin.
+I teach and conduct research on:

+* data analytics
+* geostatistics
+* machine learning.

+I'm appointed in the:

+* Hildebrand Department of Petroleum and Geosystem Engineering, Cockrell School of Engineering
+* Department of Planetary and Earth Sciences, Jackson School of Geosciences
+* Bureau of Economic Geology

+I'm also a:

-Howdy Folks, I'm Michael Pyrcz, an Associate Professor at The University of Texas.
-I teach and conduct research on data analytics, geostatistics and machine learning.
-I'm appointed in the Hildebrand Department of Petroleum and Geosystem Engineering, the Jackson School of Geosciences and the Bureau of Economic Geology.
-I'm also a principal investigator in the College of Natural Sciences Energy Analytics Freshmen Research Initiative and Inventors' Program and a core faculty in the Machine Learning Laboratory in Computer Sciences, all at The University of Texas at Austin.
+* principal investigator in the College of Natural Sciences Energy Analytics Freshmen Research Initiative and Inventors' Program, The University of Texas at Austin
+* core faculty in the Machine Learning Laboratory in Computer Sciences, all at The University of Texas at Austin.
+* principal investigator (co-PI with Professor John T. Foster) of the DIRECT industrial consortium

 I feel that the role of professor is a role of service, so I post all my lectures and supporting content online resulting in evergreen content that outlasts the semester and reaches beyond campus.
 I hope this content supports: